jasonjayoo/Food-For-Thought/README.md

 ## Credits
 <br>

 To our amazing team I (Jason Yoo) thank you for all your hard work and dedication to this project.
 Jane & Kyle did an amazing job with the design and look of our application.
-Andrew thank you for helping us stay organzied and working every angle of this project.
+Andrew thank you for helping us stay organized and working every angle of this project.
 I am proud of how this application came out.
 I hope you all are too.
 It was a pleasure to work with all of you.

 <br>